Dimensions : 39 x 47 x 3 inches

 About

 This project was motivated by the USA’s ‘zero tolerance’ approach in 2018 that led to the separation of immigrant children from their parents at the American border.
-I think immigration should be made easier, not harder, and that America has the room and wealth to share with those less fortunate.
-The ‘zero tolerance’ family separation policy and treatment of families was a dark time that left me feeling outraged.
-I wanted to create a piece representing rupture and separation against a backdrop of something I regard as un-American and unpatriotic.
-The black background is encaustic wax pigmented with the ashes of an American flag to evoke revolt and despair.
+America has the room and wealth to share with those less fortunate and immigration should be made easier, not harder.
+The ‘zero tolerance’ family separation policy and treatment of families was a dark time that left many feeling outraged.
+The piece represents rupture and separation against a backdrop of something un-American and unpatriotic.
+The black background is encaustic wax pigmented with the ashes of an American flag intended to evoke revolt and despair.
 The red encaustic wax is a metaphor for a boundary or border.
-The crude stitches provide the feeling of a badly sewn up wound.
-The stitches also try to create a conceptual tension between the hope of repair and imminent rupture.
+The crude stitches evoke a badly sewn wound, while creating a conceptual tension between the hope of repair and imminent rupture.
 The material is burlap, an uncomfortable material.
-Whilst this piece has no intentional reference to the sackcloth and ashes used in Old Testament times symbolizing debasement, mourning, and repentance, it is an interesting connection I discovered later.
+Whilst this piece has no intentional reference to the sackcloth and ashes used in Old Testament times symbolizing debasement, mourning, and repentance, it is an interesting connection.